MarcL/marclittlemore.com/src/pages/notes.md

 ---
-title: Microblog Notes
+title: Notes
-description: Microblogging notes
+description: Notes for my microblog which are syndicated to social media platforms.
 permalink: /notes/
 hideImage: true
 ---